Science Advising

 What should I do before visiting Science Advising?

-Look through the online UBC Academic Calendar (the official book of rules) and search the UBC Science Student website.
-We expect you to have completed a little bit of research before contacting our office--just like you wouldn't show up at your professor's office asking questions to which the answers can easily be found in your lecture notes or textbook!
+Look through the online UBC Academic Calendar and this website.
+We expect you to have completed a little bit of research before contacting our office—just like you wouldn't show up at your professor's office asking questions to which the answers can easily be found in your lecture notes or textbook!
 Resourcefulness is an important skill to develop and hone during your university years.

 Talk to an Advisor